abidhussainca1294/nosql-challenge/README.md

 1. The data provided from UK Food standard Agency is imported from the terminal under the database name uk_food and the collection is named as establishments.
 2. The database is reviewed using python libraries PyMongo and Pretty Print.
-3. A new restaurant named ìPenang Flavoursî is added to the database using PyMongo commands with the data in dictionary form.
+3. A new restaurant named ‚ÄúPenang Flavours‚Äù is added to the database using PyMongo commands with the data in dictionary form.
-4. Business Id as per the Business type in the data is updated to ìPenang Flavorsî
+4. Business Id as per the Business type in the data is updated to ‚ÄúPenang Flavors‚Äù
 5. As the magazine is not interested in the establishments near Dover area, all the establishments near Dover area are found and removed from the collection.
 (994 establishments were removed.
 6. Data type for longitude and latitude were changed to decimals and rating value into integer.